markhibberd/yow-patterns-in-types/README.md

-# lambdajam
+# yow 2013
-## Patterns in Types: A Look at Reader, Writer and State in Scala
+## Introduction to FP in Scala

-This is the base project for "Pattern in Types" jam, for the LambdaJam Australia conference.
+This is the base project for the workshow.

 __note__: please test your environment before you arrive so we can get started quickly on the day.

-__note__: test you environment as soon as possible, but please grab the latest copy of this repository the day before the jam with a `git pull origin master`.
+__note__: test you environment as soon as possible, but please grab the latest copy of this repository the day before the workshop with a `git pull origin master`.

+## Warmpup

+We will use the list exercises to introduce some basic FP concepts and scala syntax.

 ## The Challenges